MetaBogdan/MetaBogdan/README.md

 - 👋 Hi, I’m @MetaBogdan
 - 💞️ I’m React developer
-- 👀 I’m interested in Js and Golang
+- 👀 I’m interested React Js and Golang
-- 🌱 I’m currently learning  Js and Golang
+- 🌱 I'm looking for an interesting react project, open to suggestions
-- 💞️ I’m looking to collaborate on  Js and Golang developer
+- 💞️ I’m looking to collaborate on React Js and Golang developer
 - 📫 How to reach me Telegram https://t.me/VozniyBogdan

 <!---